IBOC resident composer and Artistic Director João MacDowell is having a great month.

 featuring the soprano Nina Stemme.

-João MacDowell has been praised by the Swedish press as “a new thinker in the genre”
+João MacDowell has been noted by the Swedish press as “a new thinker in the genre”

 (Johanna Paulsson, Dagens Nyheter),